sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 <button onclick="showModal(this)" data-command="eeglabp = fileparts(which('eeglab.m')); open(fullfile(eeglabp, 'tutorial_scripts', 'source_reconstruction_custom_mri.m'));">Show MATLAB command</button>

-The script in this section assumes that you have installed the following plug-ins from the EEGLAB plug-in manager: *File-IO*, *Fieldtrip*, *Picard*, and *bids-matlab-tools*.
+The script in this section assumes that you have installed the following plug-ins from the EEGLAB plug-in manager: *File-IO*, *FieldTrip*, *Picard*, and *bids-matlab-tools*.
 We first assume you have defined the following file names for the raw data and anatomical MRI.

 ```matlab
 dataPath = 'xxx/sub-01';